U.S. Green Card – Requirements, Application, Tax Implications

 - F4 for brothers or sisters of U.S. citizens who are at least 21 years old

-Your contact partner is Attorney Thomas Schwab (German Attorney at Law).
+Our contact persons are happy to assist you.
 Please do not hesitate to contact us at any time if you wish to make an appointment for a consultation meeting with one of our experts by e-mail (info@visum-usa.com) or, of course, by phone (+49 69 76 75 77 85 26).
 We offer our services wordwide.

 Contact